Voitheia/ACD2023WinIR/README.md

 Simulates an insider threat adversary gaining complete control of a Windows server and installing persistence.

 ## Executable Components
-The code is divided into six executable components.
+The code is divided into seven executable components.
 Uses a nesting doll embedding approach so that the student only needs to run one executable.
 The executable components are listed here in order of execution during the scenario: